 Expect colorful, authentic, and original reproduction costumes, lively dance, and traditional music.
 During its 30-year history, over 200 folk groups from more than 100 countries have shared their heritage and culture at the Folkmoot Festival.

 The Haywood Arts Regional Theatre, founded in 1985, is a volunteer-based community theatre showcasing the talents of the people of the region.
 HART has grown into one of the most active theatres in the Southeast, producing a year-round schedule of plays and musicals from its home, The Performing Arts Center at the Shelton House.

 North Carolina had long been recognized for rich traditions in crafts, literature, historical drama and music when, by executive order in 1964, Governor Terry Sanford created the North Carolina Arts Council to strengthen North Carolina’s creativity, invention and prosperity.

-Adding to the rich cultural heritage of the Western Carolina Mountains, and the thriving arts community of Haywood County, is the Waynesville Gallery Association.
-The Gallery Association seeks to create opportunities for artists to interact with the public, through its Art After Dark gallery stroll on the first Friday night of the month from May – December and Winter Arts Smokies Style events January – March.
+Adding to the rich cultural heritage of the Western Carolina Mountains, and the thriving arts community of Haywood County, is the Galleries of Haywood County.
+The GHC creates opportunities for artists to interact with the public, through its Art After Dark gallery stroll on the first Friday night of the month from May – December and Winter Arts Smokies Style events January – March.

 The primary purpose of the organization was to network and to plan cooperative programs, and it was originally known as the Western Arts Councils Organization.
 The Western Arts Agencies of North Carolina (WAANC) began in the early 1980s as a “support group” for local arts councils and their directors.